TMDSAS Personal Characteristics Essay After SB17: What You Can Still Write About

 What did not change:

-- The core question: What about you would enrich the educational experience of others?
+- The core question: What about you would meaningfully contribute to the lives of others?

 - The invitation to describe your personal characteristics, experiences, and lived reality

-This is practical and important: the Personal Characteristics Essay is now 5,000 characters, not 2,500.
-Many popular guides and forum posts still reference the old limit.
-If you are writing to a 2,500-character target, you are leaving half the essay blank.
+This is practical and important: for the EY 2027 cycle, the Personal Characteristics Essay is back to 2,500 characters.
+Many guides published during the EY 2026 cycle still reference the 5,000-character limit.
+If you are writing to a 5,000-character target, you will lose half your essay at submission — TMDSAS will refuse to save it.

 The Chilling Effect Is Real.
 The Danger Is Not.